PTSD and Workers’ Compensation Claims in SC

 Why Should I Hire a South Carolina Workers’ Comp Attorney?

 You are not required to hire a South Carolina workers’ compensation attorney to file a claim.
-But should you?
+Learn the reasons why hiring a workers comp attorney can help you:

 If you’re living with job-related PTSD, speaking to a lawyer is particularly important.
 Claims without physical injuries are subject to intense scrutiny by insurance companies — and valid mental health claims have a long history of being dismissed.
 The insurance company will do its best to avoid paying out your claim.
 An attorney’s job to is to prevent that from happening to you.